 Harvey Internment Camp Memorial Shrine

-The Harvey Internment Camp Memorial Shrine has a huge history base beginning in WWII when Mussolini and Hitler joined forces and declared war on Great Britain and France.
+The Harvey Internment Camp Memorial Shrine has a vast history based on WWII, when Mussolini and Hitler joined forces and declared war on Great Britain and France.

-One prisoner instigated the construction of an altar made of stone, depicting the Catholic faith.
+One prisoner instigated the construction of a stone altar depicting the Catholic faith.
 The Shrine still stands today and was enclosed in a chapel in 1992.
-We believe it to be the only roadside shrine of its kind in Australia.

 Amenities